kevinferrare/spice86/README.md

 To get a better understanding of the environment of a function, and especially what it calls, you can check it in the dump provided by **dumpfunctions**
 ## Overriding emulated code with Java code

-This is where things start to get fun :)
+This is where things start to get fun!

 You can provide your own Java code to override the program original assembly code.